EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 The Dirac equation describes the massive counterpart to the Maxwell force carrier, and as such is of similar practical and theoretical interest.
 A number of different formulations of the Dirac equation have been put forward in its near century since publication, which capture the same essential algebraic properties, motivated by the physical goal to model a concept of spin.

 Arguably, the complex-valued matrix-representation as originally formulated by Dirac is not the easiest to intuit.
-Hestenes set out to reframe the Dirac equation in terms of geometric algebra, seeking a real valued representation, dispensing of the imaginary root.
-In such a geometric formulation, the algebraic elements squaring to -1 are the result of the anti-commutativity of the exterior product, and hence directly map onto a geometric entity such as a plane, which one may interpret as the plane in which a rotations is occurring.
+Hestenes set out to reframe the Dirac equation in terms of geometric algebra, seeking a real valued representation.
+In such a geometric formulation, the algebraic elements squaring to -1 are the result of the anti-commutativity of the exterior product, and hence directly map onto a geometric entity such as a plane, which one may interpret as the plane of rotation.

 In geometric calculus notation, we may state the Dirac operator as: